-This course is a study and practice of artificial insemination of beef cattle including heat detection, semen deposition, and storage, synchronization, sanitation, and sire selection.
+This course is a study and practice of artificial insemination of beef cattle including heat detection, storage, semen deposition, semen care and synchronization, sanitation, and sire selection.
 (Spring)

 ANSI 2143 ANATOMY AND PHYSIOLOGY OF REPRODUCTION

 This course provides the opportunity to examine the reproductive systems of livestock as such systems produce new offspring.
 Emphasis will be on identifying the heat cycle, collecting and storing semen and semen deposition, applying the methods of synchronization to alter the heat cycle and demonstrating proficiency with cattle artificial insemination.
 (Spring, Fall)